metacommunities/metacommunities/publications/bigdata_ethnography_2016/log.md

 ## Thu 23 Mar 2017 09:17:42 GMT
 - got through to end of p19 in edits; roughly 50 edits listed so far;
+- fixed some of the figure references in the article